 2. Formidable diversity:

-Eliminate all funding that seem most unlikely to fetch a reason for sustaining them.
+Eliminate all funding that seems most unlikely to fetch a reason for sustaining them.
 Cancel all impending projects or transactions that are underway to prevent further monetary loss.

 Nevertheless, it is crucial to foster a few areas of work regardless of what it costs the company.
 These few unique areas of work which have seen through the company’s success earlier on are to be given special importance.